 Hawaii telescope protesters to stay as blocked road reopens

-HONOLULU (AP) — An access road to Hawaii's tallest mountain will reopen this weekend under an agreement with protesters who have been blocking construction of a giant telescope, Big Island Mayor Harry Kim said Thursday.
+In exchange, Kim promised protesters there will be no attempts to deliver construction equipment to the telescope site “anytime soon,” according to Kim's offer letter to Noe Noe Wong-Wilson, one of the protest leaders who is considered a kupuna.

+“I, Mayor Kim give you my personal assurances that no attempt will be made to move TMT construction equipment up the mountain for a minimum of two months,” his letter said.

-Protesters who say building the Thirty Meter Telescope near the summit of Mauna Kea will desecrate land held sacred by Native Hawaiians have been blocking construction since July.
-There are 13 telescopes already on the mountain.
+Dozens of mostly Native Hawaiian elders were arrested in July for blocking the road.
+Opponents of the Thirty Meter Telescope say it will desecrate land held scared to Native Hawaiians.
+There are already 13 telescopes on the mountain.

+As part of the agreement, the access road to Mauna Kea will reopen Saturday, Kim said in a statement.

 Gov. David Ige last week said police would stand down because telescope builders aren't planning to proceed with work for now.